About e-labs

 Supported by QuarkNet, the Cosmic Ray and CMS e-Labs are problem-based, student driven and technology dependent.

-Next Generation Science Standards: The e-Labs address ALL Science Practice in the NGSS.
+Next Generation Science Standards(link is external): The e-Labs address ALL Science Practice in the NGSS(link is external).
 The Cosmic Ray e-Lab also addresses ALL Engineering Practices.

 1. Asking questions (for science) and defining problems (for engineering)